How Modern Languages contributes to the Curriculum

 You can find an article about our curriculum here https://educationblog.oup.com/secondary/mfl/what-does-snow-and-learning-a-language-have-in-common.

 Our KS3 Knowledge Organisers are on Quizlet.
-Students will be tested on vocabulary each week.
+Students will be tested on vocabulary regularly.
 They are based on chunks of language, which by the end of the unit build up to model answers.
 You will notice that language is recycled so students never forget it.

 For KS4 French, students have the Vocabulary Booklet for coverage of the Reading and Listening topics.
 These will be tested each week in a Vocabulary test.
 These go together with core repertoire sheets to build up the ability to express yourself.

 Our KS4 Spanish Knowledge Organisers are on Quizlet for coverage of Reading and Listening topics.
-Students will have a test each week, with these words in sentences and texts.
+Students will have a test regularly, with these words in sentences and texts.
 These go together with test and tick sheets for building up the core of being able to express yourself.

 GCSE board and A level board studied